Fairness Without Harm: An Influence-Guided Active Sampling Approach: Empirical results

-We conduct an ablation study to examine how the varying label budgets $r$ affects the trade-off between accuracy and fairness.
+\paragraph{What is the impact of label budgets?} Here, we examine how the varying label budgets $r$ affect the trade-off between accuracy and fairness.
 For ease of comparison, we adhere to a consistent label budget per round to illustrate their respective impacts.
-As shown in Figure \ref{fig:celeba_impact_label_budget-main}, our method consistently preserves a lower fairness violation than the BALD and ISAL baselines with a similar test accuracy.
-While we observe that the JTT-20 algorithm is able to achieve a near-zero fairness violation under a limited budget on the CelebA dataset, we argue that the prediction accuracy is rather uninformative (about 50\%).
-Conversely, on the Adult dataset, both accuracy and fairness violation converge to similar numerical values when the budget is lower than 20, suggesting a potential overfitting of the model to insufficient training examples.
-With a larger budget, our algorithms outperform other baseline methods, achieving higher accuracy and lower demographic disparity.
-We defer more experiment details in the Appendix \ref{appendix:impact_of_label_budget}.
+As shown in Figure \ref{table:validation_size_celeba}, our method consistently preserves a lower fairness violation than the BALD and ISAL baselines with a similar test accuracy.
+While we observe that the JTT-20 algorithm can achieve a near-zero fairness violation under a limited budget on the CelebA dataset, we argue that the model accuracy is rather uninformative (about 50\%).
+More empirical results can be found in Appendix \ref{appendix:impact_of_label_budget}.